Open-MSS/MSS/docs/sso_via_saml_mscolab.rst

     	# configuration idp_2 Saml2Client
     """

-After completing these steps, you can proceed to configure the `saml_2_backend.yaml` file.
+After completing these steps, you can proceed to configure the `mss_saml2_backend.yaml` file.

 Configuration mss_saml2_backend.yaml file
 -----------------------------------------

 You should create a new attribute using the ``idp_identity_name`` defined in the previous step.
 Afterward, you will need to create the necessary attributes in the `.yaml` file accordingly.
 If need, you can also update these attributes using the server

-Please refer the yaml file template to generating your IdP file.
+Please refer the yaml file template (`mss_saml2_backend.yaml.samlple`) in the directory of `docs/samples/config/mscolab` to generating your IdP file.

 .. code:: text